intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 ### Other restrictions:

-- Only Intel GPU device is supported.
+- Only Intel GPU devices are supported.
 - Interoperability between regular SYCL and ESIMD kernels is only supported one way.
   Regular SYCL kernels can call ESIMD functions, but not vice-versa.
 Invocation of SYCL code from ESIMD is not supported yet.